fygar256/general-assembler-axx/README.md

 ・Hexadecimal number in assembly line

-Write hexadecimal number with prefix 0x in assembly line to pass it.
+Write hexadecimal number with prefix 0x to give it assembly line.

 ```
 ld a,0x12